 For the medical requirements, Social Security will evaluate your claim to determine whether you have a medically determinable impairment (illness or injury) that is disabling.

 The non-medical rules and requirements are where the SSDI and SSI programs of benefits differ.
 For disability insurance claims, Social Security will review your earnings history to determine whether you have earned enough credits for SSDI.
-In SSI claims, Social Security will evaluate your income and assets to determine whether you have a low enough income to qualify for SSI.
+In SSI claims, Social Security will evaluate your income and assets to decide whether or not you have a low enough income to qualify for SSI.
+See our article on determining your Social Security Earnings History to see if you meet the work credit requirement.

 Medical Issues in SSDI and SSI Claims